satish191821/AI-apps/README.md

-it has the apps that i made with using ai agent and me knowledge☺️☺️.
+it has all the prototypes apps that i build with ai agent in my learning journey☺️.